Dayton's Locally-Owned Cash Home Buyer · BBB Accredited · 5-Star Rated

 🗺️ The Two-Speed Dayton Market

 Dayton is effectively operating as two separate real estate markets.
-The northern suburbs and North Dayton corridor function like a conventional seller's market where listing with a realtor makes sense for well-maintained homes.
-The city-core neighborhoods function as a cash-buyer market where conventional financing rarely clears, days on market are long, and the realistic buyer pool is investors and cash buyers.
+The southern suburbs (Kettering, Oakwood, Centerville, Beavercreek) and the Huber Heights/Vandalia corridor function like a conventional seller's market where listing with a realtor makes sense for well-maintained homes.
+The city-core neighborhoods — East Dayton, West Dayton, and parts of Trotwood and Harrison Township — function as a cash-buyer market where conventional financing rarely clears, days on market are long, and the realistic buyer pool is investors and cash buyers.
 Knowing which market you're actually in changes every strategic decision you make.

 Interest Rates & Inventory: The Bigger Picture